 The overall meal experience was refreshing for all the run-of-the-mill Economy meals I had!

 If you ask me, Cathay Pacific’s Economy Class is still worth taking, though I can only vouch for it for regional flights (gotta try it on long hauls to know for sure!).
+It would definitely be heavenly if you could score the 77C or 77H, which are the best seat on Cathay Pacific Economy Class.
 Food on Cathay Pacific had always been good compared to its competitors and the seats were no less inferior.